Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Estimation Methodology: Survey Weighted Debiased Lasso

 \section{Estimation Methodology: Survey Weighted Debiased Lasso}

 To estimate models predicting technological efficiency and cyber security incidents, we employ a survey-weighted logistic Lasso (hereafter \texttt{svy LLasso}) estimation technique and introduce a debiasing method for inference.
-This approach is well-suited to our analysis, as it effectively handles high-dimensional data and incorporates a diverse set of variables, including digital technology usage, cyber security practices, and firm characteristics.
+This approach is well-suited to our analysis, as it effectively handles high-dimensional data and incorporates a diverse set of variables, including digital practices, cyber security measures, and firm characteristics.
 Our primary Lasso models include over 50 independent variables, while second-order interaction models expand to more than 200 variables.

 To accurately represent the population of Canadian businesses, we adapt the standard logistic Lasso method to incorporate Statistics Canada survey weights.
 To this end, we define the following general $\ell_1$-penalized maximum likelihood estimator for a Generalized Linear Model with survey weights, where the \texttt{svy LLasso} estimator is a special case: